 - a.
-Prioritise the training and capacity building of MPs and the technical Parliamentary Service staff.
+Prioritise the training and capacity building of MPs and the technical parliamentary service staff.
 Relevant parliamentary committees must engage more with the technical community to get better insights before passing legislation. - b.
-Parliaments must exercise their oversight role judiciously.
-In instances where the Executive seeks to unilaterally impose policies that relate to the AUDPF's implementation without recourse to stakeholder consultations, it is important that MPs move speedily to ensure that due process is followed.
+Parliaments must exercise their oversight role.
+In instances where the executive seeks to unilaterally impose policies that relate to the AUDPF's implementation

-- c.
-Ensure that partisanship does not stall the work of the House when facilitating and overseeing implementation of the recommendations of the AUDPF. - d.
-Make recommendations to increase the budgetary allocation to the ICT sector and monitor expenditure to enable increased investment in key digital economy areas, including the digital public infrastructure (DPI), required for effective implementation of the AUDPF. - e.
-Regional Parliaments should adopt implementation plans for the AUDPF to act as a guide for National Parliaments to harmonise implementation across the region.
-In cases where there are no Regional Parliaments, bilateral and multilateral policy efforts would allow for policy coherence across countries. - f.
-National representatives sent to Regional Parliaments should be persons with technical knowledge who could bring that knowledge and competence to the work done regionally.
-It is therefore important that the Executive and National Parliaments work together in selecting these representatives. - g.
-Within National Parliaments, those responsible for discussion and oversight of implementation of the AUDPF's recommendations should be chosen on the basis of competence and not patronage. - h.
-As an institution, Parliament should prioritise any AUDPF-related legislation on its order paper.
-Parliaments should also show leadership by example in implementing Data Policy actions within its own operations. - i.
-Support MPs to participate actively in ICT Inter-Parliamentary Networks. - j.
-Ensure the education of the Leadership of Parliament (Speakers, Majority and Minority Leaders) on the value and need for implementing the AUDPF.
+- without recourse to stakeholder consultations, it is important that MPs move speedily to ensure that due process is followed. - c.
+Ensure that partisanship does not stall the work of the parliament when facilitating and overseeing implementation of the recommendations of the AUDPF. - d.
+Make recommendations to increase the budgetary allocation to the ICT sector and monitor expenditure to enable increased investment in key digital economy areas, including the digital public infrastructure, required for the effective implementation of the AUDPF. - e.
+Regional parliaments should adopt implementation plans for the AUDPF to act as a guide for national parliaments to harmonise implementation across the region.
+In cases where there are no regional parliaments, bilateral and multilateral policy efforts would allow for policy coherence across countries. - f.
+National representatives sent to regional parliaments should be persons with technical knowledge who could bring that knowledge and competence to the work done regionally.
+It is therefore important that the executive and national parliaments work together in selecting these representatives. - g.
+Within national parliaments, those responsible for discussion and oversight of implementation of the AUDPF's recommendations should be chosen on the basis of competence and not patronage. - h.
+As an institution, parliament should prioritise any AUDPF-related legislation on its order paper.
+Parliaments should also show leadership by example in implementing data policy actions within their own operations. - i.
+Support MPs to participate actively in ICT inter-parliamentary networks. - j.
+Ensure the education of the leadership of parliament (speakers, majority and minority leaders) on the value and need for implementing the AUDPF.